Azure/avdaccelerator/workload/bicep/brownfield/alerts/updateHistory.md

 ## 11/20/23 - Fix - Query fix for HostPool case sensitive issue (V2.1.4)

 - Potential for alerts to not fire due to case mismatch with Host Pool Names in query
   - Revised queries that have == 'xHostPoolNamex' to =~ 'xHostPoolNamex' as these are replaced by actual host pool names during deployment
+---> Previous issue noted by **James Harper**.
+Thanks again for the contribution and feedback!

 ## 11/18/23 - Fix - Query fixes and name changes to Display Name (V2.1.3)